evaliu-tech/melbourne-watch-gallery-php/README.md

 # Melbourne Watch Gallery PHP

-A PHP and MySQL e-commerce website for browsing smart watches and managing product information.
+A PHP and MySQL e-commerce website for smart watches with admin login and product management.

 ![Home Page](assets/screenshots/home.png)